 “Folding table.
 I can set it up for my laptop, dinner, whatever and sit on the couch in comfort,” said N.A.
 LeBrun.

-Buy the folding table featured above for $8.99 from Target.
+Buy the folding table featured above for $22.99 from Amazon.

 11. Extra Phone Chargers